sunpy/sunraster/docs/installation.rst

 sunraster requires Python 3.5+, SunPy 0.9+, ndcube 1.0.1+, astropy and matplotlib.

+Below we will outline how to install sunraster.
+The stable version of sunraster should be reliable and mostly bug free.
+(If you do find a bug in the stable version please let us know.
+See the :ref:`reporting_bugs` section of this guide to learn how.)
+However, if users would like to get new features at soon as possible or help to develop sunraster, they will have to install the development version.
+The cost of using the development version is a less stable code-base.
+We will outline how to perform both types of install below.

 .. warning::

     sunraster is still under heavy development and has not yet seen its first